 Your hospitality business is more than just a corporate entity–it is a team comprised of real people.
 And social media is the perfect way to showcase your company’s “human side.”

 Starbucks has cleverly used its Twitter account to do exactly that.
-As “Social Recruitment Strategies to Learn From: Starbucks” illustrates, Starbucks’ feed is personalized from the get-go, giving shout outs to its partners, including Maxine, the company partner who manages their Twitter account.
+Starbucks’ feed is personalized from the get-go, giving shout outs to its partners, including Maxine, the company partner who manages their Twitter account.

 Not only does this “human face” boost your company’s online image and spark applicant interest, but it also makes potential hires feel like they are submitting their resume to a real person and not a computerized e-mail response-generating system.